 - A. Purpose: This Regulation is established for the purpose of describing the practices and procedures of the Board of Registration for Professional Land Surveyors, which is one (1) component of the Division of Design Professionals within the Department of Business Regulation (DBR) and to delineate application, registration, professional responsibilities, and procedural and technical standards for the practice of Professional Land Surveying in the State of Rhode Island. - B. Authority: This Regulation is promulgated in accordance with R.I.
-Gen. Laws §§ 5-8.1-1, and 5-8.1-4, 42-14-17, and 42-35-1-6.1, the "Administrative Procedures Act," by the Board of Registration for Professional Land Surveyors with the approval of the Director of DBR. - C. Scope: This Regulation applies to the licensing and regulation of the practice of Land Surveying in Rhode Island.
+Gen. Laws §§ 5-8.1-1 and 5-8.1-4 by the Board of Registration for Professional Land Surveyors with the approval of the Director of DBR. - C. Scope: This Regulation applies to the licensing and regulation of the practice of Land Surveying in Rhode Island.